jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 ## Retreival Augmented Generation
-Large Language Models (LLMs) excel at generating text based on given input.
+Large Language Models (LLMs) excel at generating text based on a given input.
 However, they face limitations in adapting to real-world scenarios because of the following reasons:

 1. **Fixed Knowledge**: The knowledge of the model is limited to the data it was trained on.
 Hence asking questions outside of the training domain or "cut-off" date can lead to inaccurate answers.
 2. **Lack of Citations**: These models generate answers without referencing specific parts of the dataset they draw from, making it challenging to attribute sources.